Skip to main content Skip to footer

 But if you stick around a while, you’ll find that country music’s electric guitar history runs a whole lot deeper than just one plank of wood and two single coils.
 From Hank Garland’s smooth, hollowbody jazz-country fusion (he later helped design the legendary Gibson Byrdland) to Glen Campbell’s lush runs on the Fender Bass VI to Grady Martin’s semi-hollow swagger, country players have always been adventurous with their gear—pulling sounds from every corner of the guitar universe.

 That’s why this list isn’t just a Tele tribute (though don’t worry, there’s some glorious T-style firepower coming up).
-We’re showcasing the full range of the most popular electric guitars, from affordable to aspirational, that have helped shape—and keep reshaping—the sound of country music, from golden-age legends to today’s boundary-pushers.
+We’re showcasing a wide range of electric guitars—from affordable workhorses to aspirational dream machines—that have helped shape, and continue to reshape, the sound of country music, from golden-age legends to today’s boundary-pushers.

 Ready to find the electric partner for your next two-step, tearjerker or barn burner?
 Let’s dive in.